- Home

 The specific terms for RIO mortgages vary widely depending on the mortgage lender.
 Some, for example, enable you to repay part of the capital alongside the interest, enabling you to leave a greater proportion of your property’s value to family and loved ones when you die.

 Some providers offer these mortgages to the over 55s, while others may require you to be older.
-Depending on the lender, there may also be other requirements.
+Depending on the lender, there may also be other criteria you need to meet.
 For example, the property may need to be worth a minimum amount, or you may find there is a minimum loan size.

 Remember that like standard mortgages, if you don’t keep up with your monthly repayments on an RIO mortgage, there is still the risk of repossession.